 The project was produced at State Design, a studio based in Los Angeles, and I had the pleasure to be invited to be part of the team as the lead graphic designer.

-There was a huge challenge in this project: the tight schedule.
+There was a big challenge in this project: the tight schedule and the communication between the director and me.
+I was in Brazil at the time, and we'd synced our working hours to be able to communicate changes without losing any precious time due to time differences.
 There were only 5 days to design all scenes, and because the animation deadline was tight too, I had to design a style that would be simple and executable in a short time, yet communicating the gratitude for the veterans and the pride for the American legacy.

-The solution I proposed was to put a lot of animation’s effort in bold transitions and keep the layouts with a few simple animations in most of the scenes.
-I conceptualized the designs, especially the transitions in the theme of “freedom”, and representing it with elements of “air” as you can see in the flight of an eagle, the movement of the flag and leaves being carried by the wind.
-To emphasize this movement and flow, the illustrations were finished with a broad brush and sketchy edges, making the animation finalization process easier.
+The solution I proposed was to put a lot of animation's effort in bold transitions and keep the layouts with a few simple animations in most of the scenes.
+I conceptualized the designs, especially the transitions in the theme of "freedom", and representing it with elements of "air" as you can see in the flight of an eagle, the movement of the flag and leaves being carried by the wind.
+The illustrations were finished with a broad brush and sketchy edges to emphasize this movement and flow, making the animation finalization process easier.

-For some scenes, in order to do not have to animate a lot of elements in the same scene, I designed frames that portrayed only one element with strong symbolic meaning, like the eagle flying in the middle of the screen or the woman running in the field.
+For some scenes, to do not have to animate many elements in the same scene, I designed frames that portrayed only one element with strong symbolic meaning, like the eagle flying in the middle of the screen or the woman running in the field.

 The entire process was done digitally in Photoshop.
 I received the script from the studio with some images they would like to use - the veterans carrying the flag, the eagle flying and a field of flags, plus some typography references of types and illustrations mixed up.

 I started sketching thumbnails studies.
 I selected the best ones and showed it to the director, who asked for few adjustments.
 After the adjustments, the storyboard was ready.